top of page

 SOLD

-RHCP - 1931 Model A Pickup
+The Red Truck - 1931 Model A Pickup

 This truck is pretty amazing.
 It is not one of my traditional build cars but it is very cool.
-I'm calling it the Red Hot Chili Peppers Pickup.
 I bought this from a friend who spent a lot of time and effort to make it just right for racing.
-It has a really great drivetrain.
-Banger with balanced crank, performance cam, high compression head, dual Stromberg 81 carbs, lightened flywheel, T-5 transmission, juice brakes, and a quick change rear end.
+It has a really great drivetrain, banger with balanced crank, performance cam, high compression head, dual Stromberg 81 carbs, lightened flywheel, T-5 transmission, juice brakes, and a quick change rear end.
+I cleaned up the truck and brought it back to life.
 This is the fastest and most powerful banger motor I have experienced.
-I'm spending some time sorting out the truck.
-I plan to enjoy it for a bit and then sell it to move on to my next project.
-Let me know if you are interested. â€‹

 BUSINESS NAME